Kazoku no Uta: Reception

-The fourth episode of Kazoku no Uta set a record of having the lowest viewership ratings of any prime time dramas (those that are aired from 7pm to 11pm) in the history of Fuji Television's broadcast with a rating of 3.1%.
+The fourth episode of Kazoku no Uta set a record of having the lowest viewership ratings of any prime time dramas (those that are aired from 7 p.m. to 11 p.m.) in the history of Fuji Television's broadcast with a rating of 3.1%.
 Due to the extremely low ratings, the CEO of Fuji Television announced that this television series will end with only 8 episodes.

 The low ratings was attributed to the plagiarism accusation that was brought about before this series debuted.
 Another reason cited for the dismal performance was the popular TBS's television ATARU.
 This television series, which was broadcast at the same time as Kazoku no Uta, garnered 19.1% viewership ratings for its first episode.